 3. Applicants must be a practicing public historian and demonstrate that they are without access to institutional support for conference travel.

-To apply, please send a letter of application (no more than 500 words) stating your experience as a public historian and a cv.
-Applications must be submitted to each member of the award committee.
-Emailed applications are preferred by the 2019 Committee, however paper submissions will also be accepted.
+To apply, please send in one pdf file the following: 1) a letter of application (no more than 500 words) stating your experience as a public historian, and 2) CV.
+Applications must be submitted to each member of the award committee listed below.
+Please use your last name in the title of your pdf file.
+Emailed applications are preferred by the 2020 Committee, however paper submissions will also be accepted.

 In July 2017 the Western History Association established the Louise Pubols Public History Fund in memory of Louise Pubols.
 The Pubols Fund will provide financial assistance for public historians to attend the annual meeting of the WHA.
 It is appropriate that the fund be directed to this purpose, for Louise Pubols was a pre-eminent public historian, who by her example and her exertions increased the profile of public history within the WHA.
 It is also fitting that this tribute draws together the reminiscences of several of Louise’s friends and colleagues, because Louise, as an esteemed museum professional, understood that collaboration makes for better history – and better living.